twitocode/Tantalum/content/Notes/Religion/Unit 3 Review.md

 ___
-# Penitent
+# Define Penitent
-A penitent is a person who undergoes penance for their sins.
+A person who recognizes his or her sinfulness, and touched by the grace of God, seeks pardon/absolution through the Sacrament of Reconciliation.
 <!--ID: 1748199550477-->